dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 audio elements of an experience would be less likely to be laid down.
 Later, only the audio or semantic information is accessible, but the mind or brain fills in the gaps.

+### Neurologically-Oriented Schematic Crisis in Patients with Recovered Memory

+- This last mechanism isn't related to the formation of false/implanted memories but describes what happens to the brain or mind of patients who recover false and/or repressed memories
+  - it results in a schematic crisis, the severity of which is coupled to the magnitude of personal re-evaluation that accompanies traumatic memory recovery. this can also occur even if the recovered memories in question are not necessarily negative and traumatic, but positive and (equally disruptive to one's personal understanding of their own identity)

 <a name="surviving-metempsychosis-via-deep-insight-into-paradoxes" />